A car factory in Mexico. (AP)

 Regulatory Cooperation

-Potential focus sectors include pharmaceuticals, medical devices, and cosmetics as USTR highlighted regulatory compatibility discussions during the first round.
+Potential focus sectors included pharmaceuticals, medical devices, and cosmetics as USTR highlighted regulatory compatibility during the first round.

 Round Three: Resolution of Outstanding Issues